 Asthma is a common, chronic respiratory (lung) disease that affects at least 15-20% of children.
 There is no cure for asthma but it can be controlled by proper treatment including avoiding triggers and proper use of asthma medication.
 Symptoms include cough, worse at night and during exercise; shortness of breath; chest tightness; and wheeze.

 iCan Control Asthma

-With the right information and skills anyone can control their asthma.
-One this site the right tools, tips, and knowledge can be found to help keep asthma under control.
+With the right information and skills, anyone can control their asthma.
+On this site, the right tools, tips, and knowledge can be found to help keep asthma under control.

 Asthma Society of Canada

-The Asthma Society of Canada believes that every Canadian with asthma should be able to live and active and symptom free life.
+The Asthma Society of Canada believes that every Canadian with asthma should be able to live an active and symptom-free life.
 You will find general information, tips, stories, and new research on this site.
 L'information est également disponible en français.

 Alberta Lung Association Asthma Handbook